1100 Creedmoor Avenue, Pittsburgh, PA 15226

 The first settlers to clear the land

-in Brookline arrived over 100 years earlier, in the 1780s.
-Many of them were
+in Brookline arrived over one hundred years earlier, in the 1780s.
+Many of

-Espy's Tanyards supplied their boots and riding gear.
-These hardy settlers
+their grain and Espy's Tanyards supplied their boots and riding gear.
+These

-and their wagon trails helped to shape the road network we know today as
+early settlers and their wagon trails helped to shape the road network we

-Pioneer Avenue, McNeilly Road, Whited Street and Brookline Boulevard.
+know today as Pioneer Avenue, McNeilly Road, Whited Street and Brookline

 The South Hills was also a busy